maz-kar/CrypticGecko/README.md

 ## Frameworks
 Swift - SwiftUI - Combine -> ...

-## Architecture of Models:
-1. Create a model file in model folder which consists of the desired properties.
-2. Make a view in component folder which consists of a reusable view with all the necessary data in that view.
-3. Make another view in its appropriate folder like Home.
-This one should consists of the final look of our desire view.
-4. Transfer all NOT view related data to a ViewModel.
-5. Finally call the View of 3rd step inside the final View of the app.

 ## Instructions
 1. Customised color themes and app icon were added to the Assets of the project.
 2. A reusable button was created to be used for the header of the home screen.